andrew/ultimate-awesome/README.md

 - [awesome-aws-security](https://github.com/jassics/awesome-aws-security) - Curated list of links, references, books videos, tutorials (Free or Paid), Exploit, CTFs, Hacking Practices etc. which are related to AWS Security.
 - [NL2SQL_Handbook](https://github.com/HKUSTDial/NL2SQL_Handbook) - This is a continuously updated handbook for readers to easily track the latest Text-to-SQL techniques in the literature and provide practical guidance for researchers and practitioners. .
 - [awesome-stable-diffusion](https://github.com/awesome-stable-diffusion/awesome-stable-diffusion) - Curated list of awesome resources for the Stable Diffusion AI Model.
-- [awesome-scientific-computing](https://github.com/nschloe/awesome-scientific-computing) - :sunglasses: Curated list of awesome software for numerical analysis and scientific computing.
 - [awesome-progressive-web-apps](https://github.com/TalAter/awesome-progressive-web-apps) - :sunrise: A collection of awesome resources for building progressive web apps.
 - [awesome-symfony](https://github.com/sitepoint-editors/awesome-symfony) - A list of awesome Symfony bundles, utilities and resources.
 - [awesome-echarts](https://github.com/ecomfe/awesome-echarts) - Awesome list of  Apache ECharts.
 - [awesome-coronavirus](https://github.com/soroushchehresa/awesome-coronavirus) - 🦠  Huge collection of useful projects and resources for COVID-19 (2019 novel Coronavirus).
 - [Awesome-Implicit-NeRF-Robotics](https://github.com/zubair-irshad/Awesome-Implicit-NeRF-Robotics) - A comprehensive list of Implicit Representations and NeRF papers relating to Robotics/RL domain, including papers, codes, and related websites.
 - [awesome-edge-detection-papers](https://github.com/markmohr/awesome-edge-detection-papers) - :books: A collection of edge/contour/boundary detection papers and toolbox.
+- [Blockchain-Development-Resources](https://github.com/frankiefab100/Blockchain-Development-Resources) - The contents of this repository will help you launch a career in Blockchain development.
+How to deploy Smart contracts on Ethereum, build DApps, DeFi, DAO, NFT and Token protocol.
 - [Awesome-Advanced-Windows-Exploitation-References](https://github.com/yeyintminthuhtut/Awesome-Advanced-Windows-Exploitation-References) - List of Awesome Advanced Windows Exploitation References.
 - [non-typical-OSINT-guide](https://github.com/OffcierCia/non-typical-OSINT-guide) - The most unusual OSINT guide you've ever seen.
 The repository is intended for bored professionals only.
 PRs are welcome! .
 - [awesome-json](https://github.com/burningtree/awesome-json) - A curated list of awesome JSON libraries and resources.
-- [Blockchain-Development-Resources](https://github.com/frankiefab100/Blockchain-Development-Resources) - The contents of this repository will help you launch a career in Blockchain development.
-How to deploy Smart contracts on Ethereum, build DApps, DeFi, DAO, NFT and Token protocol.
 - [awesome-search](https://github.com/frutik/awesome-search) - Awesome Search - this is all about the (e-commerce, but not only) search and its awesomeness.
 - [Awesome-Meta-Learning](https://github.com/sudharsan13296/Awesome-Meta-Learning) -  A curated list of Meta Learning papers, code, books, blogs, videos, datasets and other resources.
+- [bots](https://github.com/hackerkid/bots) -  :zap: Tools for building bots.
 - [awesome-wasm-runtimes](https://github.com/appcypher/awesome-wasm-runtimes) - A list of webassemby runtimes.
-- [bots](https://github.com/hackerkid/bots) -  :zap: Tools for building bots.
 - [awesome-starknet](https://github.com/keep-starknet-strange/awesome-starknet) - A curated list of awesome StarkNet resources, libraries, tools and more.
 - [scalable-css-reading-list](https://github.com/davidtheclark/scalable-css-reading-list) - Collected dispatches from The Quest for Scalable CSS.
 - [awesome-icons](https://github.com/vkarampinis/awesome-icons) - A curated list of awesome Web Font Icons.